emmyjs/emmy-dom/README.md

 ## Why Emmy.js?
 Emmy.js is a tiny simple way for building web user interfaces.
 It is based on the [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) standard.
-It is specially designed for building web applications with server-side frameworks like Ruby on Rails, Django, Laravel, etc.
+It is specially designed for building web applications with server-side frameworks like Ruby on Rails, Django, Laravel, etc. [More info](https://emmyjs.pages.dev/docs)

 <hr />